T

 transport hub

-• Confirm your flight details.
+• Confirm your flight details and check-in requirements.

 Insider tips

-• Learn a few basic Spanish phrases; while many in tourist areas speak English, locals appreciate the effort.
+• Learn a few basic Spanish phrases; while some people speak English, knowing Spanish enhances interactions.

 Packing highlights